iredmail/docs/en_US/howto/sql.create.mail.alias.md

 ### How to assign a moderator

-Moderators are email addresses stored in SQL table `alias_moderators`.
+Moderators are email addresses stored in SQL table `moderators`.
 With iRedAPD-1.4.5 and later releases, it's ok to use `*@domain.com` as (one of) moderator for all users under mail domain 'domain.com'.